bryanseah234/bryanseah234/README.md

 Apart from the pictures and videos he uploads, Seah is also secretly a tech geek.
 He loves immersing himself in the latest tech and learn how they work.
 He is learning Python and loves to code.

 Lastly, he is the founder of Prawn Productions on Facebook and YouTube.
-Also, check out his Instagram @shotsbyseah234.